Winter

 When is the Best Time to go Hiking?

 Most people think hiking season commences in the spring and concludes after the summer, however, fall and winter are some of the best seasons to visit the trails – especially the national parks.
 The trails are less crowded than in the summer, which means you can take photos of scenery instead of tourists.
 Here are the top 5 reasons you should consider the “off-season” as prime hiking time.
 1. Fewer Crowds Fewer people on the trails mean you can hike at your own pace.
-There is less chance of stepping on […]
+There is less chance of stepping on the heels of a hiker in front of you or […]